Gastroenteritis

 • Ensure the child is reweighed prior to discharge

-• Utilise the appropriate rehydration form if the child is having a trial of fluids.
+• Utilise the appropriate rehydration form if the child is having a trial of fluids

 Observations

-• Minimum of hourly observations should be recorded whilst in the Emergency Department
+• Minimum of hourly observations at least.

-• Fluid input/output is to be monitored and documented.
+• Fluid input / output is to be monitored and documented.

-Review date: Oct 2022
+Review date: June 2026

 This document can be made available in alternative formats on request for a person with a disability.